lukededau/rent.sc/README.md

 # Notes

-You may need to replace pip with pip3 with some commands and python with python3 so don't panick if they don't work at first!
+You may need to replace pip with pip3 with some commands and python with python3 so don't panic if they don't work at first!